TimonW-Dev/micropg_lite/README.md

 micropg_lite has been specially optimised for the ESP8266 microchip and other microchips that have little RAM. micopg_lite works on any microchip that runs micropyhton.

 ### Major changes in micropg_lite V3
 Those who have already worked with micropg_lite V2 know that the micropg_lite V2 driver has some limitations in terms of functionality.
-Therefore, micropg_lite V3 was optimized from scratch to bring back the functionality that is present in [Nakagami's](https://github.com/nakagami) [micropg](https://github.com/nakagami/micropg). micropg_lite V3 has the advantage that, in addition to having almost no more limitations, it also uses fewer resources than micropg_lite V2.
+Therefore, micropg_lite V3 was optimized from scratch to bring back the functionality that is present in [Nakagami's](https://github.com/nakagami) [micropg](https://github.com/nakagami/micropg).

 ## Installation